C4Q/AC-Android/cohort_5.4/unit_01/01_12_DSA_OOP_Practice.md

 # Lecture

 Up until now, you've mostly been working on either simple, seemingly pointless things, or complicated, abstract things which seem to have no real-world use.
 That makes sense.
 You're not a bad programmer for feeling like apps shouldn't just be variables, logic, loops, methods, parameters, data storage, classes, Strings, numbers, reading input values, displaying output values, and interfaces.
+But....

 Surprise!
 That's all coding is though!!!